Elizabeth “Liz” Doyle, Ph.D

 Director of Education and Home Supervision Coordinator

-Dr. Elizabeth Doyle joined the Center for Brain team in 2009.
-She has had many roles during that time, currently serving both as Director of Education and Home Supervision Coordinator.
-In these roles she manages the details for training courses and assists individuals seeking to implement neurofeedback at home.
+Dr. Elizabeth Doyle joined the Center for Brain Training team in 2009.
+She’s had many roles since then, currently serving as both Director of Education and Home Supervision Coordinator.
+In these roles she manages the details for training courses for professionals and assists individuals seeking to implement neurofeedback at home.

-As part of her graduate studies, Dr. Doyle underwent a three-year training program in the cultivation of human capacities with Dr. Jean Houston, one of the principal founders of the Human Potential Movement.
-She completed her dissertation on the subject of spiritual crises, earning a doctorate in transformational psychology.
+Dr. Doyle has a doctorate in transformational psychology.
+As part of her graduate studies, she underwent a three-year training program in the cultivation of human capacities with Dr. Jean Houston, one of the principal founders of the Human Potential Movement.